mtylty/dotfiles/README.markdown

 home directory.
 Everything is configured and tweaked within `~/.dotfiles`, though.

-### Dropbox config files
-You can also create a folder into your Dropbox folder to keep your *private* dotfiles.
-Default is ~/Dropbox/Config/dotfiles customizable from the Rakefile

 ### Project switcher with folder autocompletion and gemset automatic switch (WIP)

 #### How does it works ( Edit code if you want to change this stuff )